 Studiodance Spring 2022 features keystone projects of Dance at Illinois graduate students Jakki Kalogridis, Bevara Anderson, and Sarah Marks Mininsohn that forge diverse pathways into the realm of contemporary dance.
-These powerful performances will address a range of themes including the philosophy of absence, the many forms of love within the black agape, and nesting acts.
+These powerful performances will address a range of themes including the philosophy of absence, the many forms of love within the black agape, and the rhythms of intimacy.

 Th Mar 3 at 7pm and 9pm: Choreographer Jakki Kalogridis